rubenhortas/rubenhortas.github.io/_posts/2022-09-09-configuring-awesomewm.md

 beautiful.init("/home/ruben/.config/awesome/themes/ruben/theme.lua")
 ```

+## Customizing our environment
+To do this, wi will edit our `~/.config/awesome/rc.lua` file, and we will configure a few sections.

-## Window layouts
+### Window layouts
 Mostly, I only use the maximized layout, but I leave the floating layout for applications that starts with a login dialog, the calculator, and so.
-So in the section /usr/share/awesome/themes/default/theme.lua I comment all the others:
+So in the next section I comment all the others:

 ```lua
  awful.layout.layouts = {